tcltk/tcloo/README.txt

 Support
 =======

-Please file bug reports, feature requests and patches at SourceForge under the Tcl package. <URL:https://sourceforge.net/projects/tcl> To ensure attention from the relevant maintainer, please use "TclOO Package" for the Category field.
+Please file bug reports, feature requests and patches on core.tcl.tk under the Tcl package. <URL:http://core.tcl.tk/tcl/tktnew> To ensure attention from the relevant maintainer, please use "35.
+TclOO Package" for the Category field.
 Remember, it is better to file a bug report twice than not at all!

 Simple Example
 ==============